Authorised Exam Centre

 This part of the exam tests the ability to understand texts of various types, e.g. from newspapers, magazines, leaflets and information brochures.
 Candidates should be able to work with the text - to navigate through it, to understand the main ideas and details, to look for specific information, to understand the attitude of individual characters to the issues described and to infer meanings not immediately apparent.
 The tasks in this part of the exam take the form of selecting one of several answers offered, filling in the gaps and constructing parts of texts.
 This part of the examination also tests the candidate's knowledge of grammar and vocabulary (phrases and phrasal phrases, shades of meaning, phrasal verbs, etc.) by translating word types in the text, selecting an appropriate word from the given options or not selecting an option, and transforming words, phrases and sentences.

-Reading and use of English account for 40% of the total score.
+Reading and Use of English accounts for 40% of the total score.

 Writing (90 minutes)